migvillabato/cardano-node-villa/doc/new-tracing/tracers_doc_generated.md

 ### StateQueryClient.Recieve.Release

 > The client can instruct the server to release the state.
-This letsthe server free resources.
+This lets the server free resources.

 From current configuration: